iProov/flutter/README.md

   } else if (event is IProovEventError) {
 	// The user was not successfully verified/enrolled due to an error (e.g. lost internet connection).
-	// You will be provided with an NSError.
-You can check the error code against the IPErrorCode constants
+	// You will be provided with an Exception (see below).
-	// to determine the type of error.
 	// It will be called once, or never.
   }
 });